 in summer 2021 i participated in the Google Summer of Code with sagemath. i did it again in 2022.

-i am helping to organize the 2024 Minnesota Research Workshop in Algebra and Combinatorics (aka MRWAC, pronouced like the Pokemon). it is a research workshop to strengthen research connections between UMN graduate students, postdocs and alumni in combinatorics and algebra.
+i have previously helped organize the Minnesota Research Workshop in Algebra and Combinatorics (aka MRWAC, pronouced like the Pokemon).
+MRWAC is a research workshop to strengthen research connections between UMN graduate students, postdocs and alumni in combinatorics and algebra.

 i helped to organize the 2020 UMN student combinatorics seminar. here is the schedule of speakers that year.